MetOffice/CSET/docs/source/usage/operator-recipes.rst

 what operators to run, in what order, and with what extra arguments.
 Each recipe forms a complete chain processing an input file and producing an output file.

-Operator recipes can be run either from the command line with ``python3 -m CSET.operators``, or from a python script.
+Operator recipes can be run either with the ``cset operators`` command, or from a python script.

 .. code-block:: python